-This training is for all staff and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
+This training is for all staff, including governors and directors, and is updated every 3 years as a minimum to ensure staff understand their role in safeguarding.
 Any member of staff not present at this whole staff session will receive this statutory training requirement on their return.

 In addition, all staff members receive safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as necessary and at least annually.
-All staff also receives training in online safety, and this is updated as necessary.
+All staff also receives training in online safety, which includes the IT filtering and monitoring system, and this is updated as necessary.